Track Your shipment

 What is Dry Van Shipping: Available Types of Trailers

-Dry vans are large, enclosed trailers that are typically between 48 and 53 feet in length.
-These are the standard trucks that you see on the highway.
-Let's find out some of the key characteristics that will provide you with a better understanding of dry van freight shipping, what it entails, and how it differs from other trailer types.
+Dry vans are large, enclosed trailers, typically ranging from 48 to 53 feet in length.
+These are the standard trucks you'll often see on the road.
+Below are some key features that will help you better understand dry van shipping, its characteristics, and how it differs from other types of trailers.

 Types of Dry Van Trailers